ringoldsdev/laygo-python/wiki/Home.md

 <!-- PROJECT_TITLE -->

-# Laygo
+# Laygo - simple pipelines, serious scale

 <!-- PROJECT_TAGLINE -->

-**A lightweight Python library for building resilient, in-memory data pipelines with elegant, chainable syntax.**
+**Lightweight Python library for building resilient data pipelines with a fluent API, designed to scale effortlessly from a single script to hundreds of cores and thousands of distributed serverless functions.**

 <!-- BADGES_SECTION -->